County of Bretzenheim

-Bretzenheim was a minor principality in pre-Napoleonic Germany.
+Bretzenheim was the centre of a minor principality in pre-Napoleonic Germany.
 It was created in 1790 for Prince Charles Augustus (1769-1823) of the line of Wittelsbach-Bretzenheim, illegitimate son of Charles Theodore, Elector of Bavaria and Palatinate and Josepha von Heydeck.

 History

 Its territory in central Germany was mediatised to Hesse-Darmstadt in 1803, and its territory north of Lake Constance (former imperial city of Lindau) was mediatised to Austria in 1804.